 C. Gateway Attestation: The signing provider:

-is the entry point of the call onto the telephone network
+is the entry point of the call onto its IP based voice network

-has no relationship to the initiator of the call (e.g., international gateways).
+has no relationship with the initiator of the call (e.g., international gateways).

 Note: The signature will provide a unique identifier of the node.
 (The signer is not asserting anything other than “this is the point where the call entered my network”.)